CarlosVillars/hieloice/marketplace-pro/PROJECT.md

 - Sessions in `mkt_sessions` never expire server-side by design (only explicit logout removes them) — this was a deliberate simplicity choice, not an oversight, worth knowing if session-related bugs come up again.
+- `raw.githubusercontent.com` can serve a stale CDN-cached copy of a file for a few minutes right after a push, even with a cache-busting query string — don't conclude a deploy is broken/truncated from that alone; check the GitHub blob page's line/byte count (authoritative) before assuming a real problem.